+We have just the right number of potatoes per person.
+Organic Yukon.
+One of them had a green streak visible through the skin -- I can't see everything that's inside, of course.
+Can we eat this potato?
+I cut off the visible green part.
 There is a lot of Toxic Green Potato lore out there.
 I just can't believe it's a big deal -- I mean, a busy sous chef would never throw out a potato for a bit of a green streak, right? or even notice it?-- but another cook in our kitchen thinks it's dangerous toxic mold.
 Yes, the potato was only 25 cents or something, but it would be nice for everyone to have their baked potato if there's no reason to toss it.
 The potatoes will be done in an hour, so thanks!

 One day I googled "what is the most effective way to help the world" and found a link that told me to "identify a cause with lots of leverage".

 On average, or an educated guess, how much energy does it take to store a terabyte of data?
 I don't mean how much does storage cost.
 I want to know what the environmental impact of a terabyte of data. [more inside]